goschtl/zope/zope3book/trunk/source/getting-started.rst

   [database]
   recipe = zc.recipe.filestorage

-Then we will create `application.zcml` inside `src/ticketcollector` directory with the following text.
+Then, we will create `application.zcml` inside `src/ticketcollector` directory with the following text.
 Consider it as boiler plate code now, we will explain this in detail later::